Gijs-Koot/python-training/lesson/outline.md

 ## 1.1 Introduction

 * What is Python
-    * Comparison with other programming languages
-        * MicroPython
     * What is programming?
         * Language vs. interpreters
         * Processes and files
         * Inside the process; objects, pointers and garbage collection
+    * Comparison with other programming languages
+        * Why is Python popular
+        * MicroPython
     * How to learn Python?
         * Book
         * Reddit